-Why sell with Aspire?
+Why sell art with Aspire?

 Aspire Art Auctions is a leading South African Fine Art auction house with offices in Johannesburg and Cape Town.
-Highly regarded for its innovative and intelligent approach, Aspire assists collectors in buying and selling the finest art produced on the African continent.
+Highly regarded for its innovative and intelligent approach, Aspire assists collectors in selling and buying the finest art produced on the African continent.
 One of the rising stars in the international art market, Aspire has a growing track record in achieving record-breaking results within its specialist fields of Modern and Contemporary South African Art and African Art.

 Industry-leading art market experience

-Our specialists have extensive experience in all levels of the art market and provide Art Consulting & Advisory services to our clients.
+Our specialists have extensive experience in all levels of the art market and provide Art Advisory & Consulting services to our clients.
 We consistently achieve some of the best results for our sellers in our live and timed-online auctions.

 Our exceptional specialist team will guide you through the entire auction process from consigning to selling and after-sales.